openmrs/openmrs-module-radiology/docs/FORMATTER.md

-# Code Style
+# Formatter
 # java.xml
-The java.xml file contains coding conventions used by the OpenMRS Radiology Module for its Java files.
+The `tools/formatter/java.xml` file contains coding conventions used by the OpenMRS Radiology Module for its Java files.

 The conventions are close to the OpenMRS conventions described in http://wiki.openmrs.org/display/docs/Coding+Conventions but do differ in some